Sterling Pest Control

 Can termites return after treatment?

 Yes.
 Termites can reinfest a treated property if conditions change or if barrier treatments break down over time.
 That’s why Sterling Pest Control recommends annual termite inspections and ongoing monitoring with bait stations.
-Our service contracts include retreatment warranties that cover you if termites return within the coverage period.
+Our service contracts include retreatment warranties that cover you if termites return within the coverage period, including any necessary repairs.

 Does a termite inspection detect other pests?